Having a safe and sustainable supply chain is important for us to deliver the quality of food service that is a key business driver for Compass.

 Human life depends on the earth for sustenance and livelihoods.
 Plant life provides 80% of our human diet, and we rely on agriculture as an important economic resource and means of development.
 Yet around the world we are seeing unprecedented land degradation, with drought and desertification resulting in the loss of 12 million hectares of agricultural land each year (UN 2016)1.

 Compass is dedicated to building and supporting sustainable agricultural systems.
-This year, our team in France was proud to become a member of the Board of the Coopérative Bio d'Île de France.
+Our team in France is a member of the Board of the Coopérative Bio d'Île de France.
 This is the first organic farmers' Coopérative, in Île de France, Northern France and brings together 32 local farms.

 The Coopérative offers a wide range of regional organic produce direct from its members, including fresh and dried organic vegetables, organic fruit and dairy products.
 As an administrator of the Coopérative, we will be able to work closely with the organic producers to offer them new opportunities, such as extending the range of products,to include organic eggs, organic meat and poultry beyond the traditional seasonal fruits and vegetables.